SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Step 1: Learning Latent Action Space in Simulation

-The first step of \methodname{} seeks to learn a task-agnostic latent action space capable of supporting a wide range of real-world task variations.
-Unsupervised Skill Discovery (USD)~\cite{eysenbach2018diversity,wang2024skild,park2023controllabilityawareunsupervisedskilldiscovery,hu2024disentangled}, which learns diverse task-agnostic behaviors without relying on explicit task rewards, offers a promising approach for acquiring such an action space.
+The first step of \methodname{} leverages simulation to learn a task-agnostic latent action space capable of supporting a wide range of real-world task variations. \methodname{} acquires such an action space via the framework of Unsupervised Skill Discovery (USD)~\citep{eysenbach2018diversity,wang2024skild,park2023controllabilityawareunsupervisedskilldiscovery}, which allows agents to learn diverse, temporally-extended, task-agnostic behaviors purely from interactions without relying on explicit task rewards.
 This process yields a latent skill decoder $\pi_\mathit{dec}(a|o_\mathit{dec},z)$, where each latent skill $z$ induces a distinct behavior.
-These learned skills can then be composed by a task policy $\pi_\mathit{task}(z|o)$ to efficiently solve downstream tasks, where the learned skill space serves as a temporally extended action space of the task policy. \footnote{For the rest of this paper, we will use ``skills'' and ``latent actions'' interchangeably.}
+These learned skills can then be composed by a task policy $\pi_\mathit{task}(z|o)$ to efficiently solve downstream tasks, where the learned skill space serves as a temporally extended action space of the task policy.\footnote{For the rest of this paper, we will use ``skills'' and ``latent actions'' interchangeably.}

-However, despite its potential, USD has seen limited adoption in robotics due to its high sample complexity, which renders it impractical for direct deployment on real robots.
-Instead, \methodname{} addresses this limitation by conducting USD entirely in simulation, where data collection is fast and inexpensive.
-Our key insight is that even \textbf{low-fidelity simulation} can serve as an effective substrate for behavior pretraining: as long as the learned skills span a sufficiently diverse range of behaviors, they can be composed downstream to solve real-world tasks.
-To this end, \methodname{} employs simulation environments that do not directly replicate a real-world counterpart (e.g. not visually realistic, no hard-to-simulate objects like marker traces), but still preserve key geometric affordances that are potentially useful for downstream tasks (e.g. a whiteboard that the robot can touch, an obstacle that the robot may collide with).
+\methodname{} conducts unsupervised skill discovery entirely in simulation, where data collection is fast and inexpensive.
+Our key insight is that even \textbf{low-fidelity simulation} can serve as an effective substrate for behavior pretraining: \emph{as long as the learned skills span a sufficiently diverse range of behaviors, they can be composed downstream to solve real-world tasks.} To this end, \methodname{} employs simulation environments that may not directly replicate a real-world counterpart (e.g. not visually realistic, no hard-to-simulate objects like marker traces, no reward), but still preserve key geometric affordances that are potentially useful for downstream tasks (e.g. a whiteboard that the robot can touch, an obstacle that the robot may collide with).
 We show some of these environments in Fig.~\ref{fig:env_viz}.
 Importantly, because we do not need the simulation environment to exactly match the real world, prototyping a new environment and training a corresponding latent action space can be done quickly.

-Given this low-fidelity simulation, \methodname{} leverages the Disentangled Unsupervised Skill Discovery (DUSDi) framework~\cite{hu2024disentangled} for learning a disentangled latent action space, which has been shown to facilitate sample-efficient downstream learning.
-The DUSDi framework optimizes the following mutual-information-based objective: